uwmadisoncals/cals-main-plugins/custom-sidebars/readme.txt

 If you are running a earlier version of Wordpress download Custom Sidebars 0.8.2.

 == Changelog ==

+2.1.1.0
+- Fixed undefined index in Sidebars Editor.

+= 2.1.0.9 =
+* Fixed issue with broken link icon for cloned widgets.

 = 2.1.0.8 =
 * Small improvements in the admin UI: Better scrolling, fix JS errors and PHP notices.